Deutscher Tourenwagen Cup: History

 The DTC began 1995 as a championship for Super Production cars under the name DTC (Deutsche Tourenwagen Challenge).
 Ford and Hotfiel Sport had an important presence in the early and middle parts of the history of the series with Thomas Klenke winning the championship in 2002.
 The series was called the DMSB Produktionswagen Meisterschaft in 2004 and raced in two rounds of the European Touring Car Championship.

 The 2005 season saw the introduction of Super 2000 rules for Division 1 and the series changed its name to the DMSB Produktionswagen Meisterschaft.
 Mathias Schläppi in a MG ZS for Maurer Motorsport was the undisputed champion, winning 12 out of 16 races.
 2006 saw Maurer Motorsport swapping their MG's for Chevrolet's and Mathias Schläppi for ex-BTCC driver Vincent Radermecker.
 Schläppi instead drove for the new TFS-Yaco team running Toyota Corollas.
 Vincent Radermecker would win Maurer's second title while Schläppi was second in the championship.

-While arguably having some talented drivers and teams such as Radermecker, Schläppi, Maurer Motorsport and so on the DTC is very minor compared to the immensely popular DTM series.
+While the DTC features some drivers and teams—such as Radermecker, Schläppi, and Maurer Motorsport—it remains a minor series compared to the more popular DTM.